oc-2/4R/README.md

 # 4R
 A Cool Sign In Way (Avoiding From Brute Force Attacks)

-Hello And Welcome To 4R Sing In Way :)
+Hello And Welcome To 4R Sign In Way :)
 This code provides a very basic and minimalistic password authentication system that relies on the user inputting characters at specific positions in their password.
 It is not suitable for real-world security purposes and should be considered a learning exercise.
 For real-world applications, more robust and secure authentication methods should be used, such as hashing and salting passwords, implementing rate limiting, and using secure protocols like HTTPS.
-Also You can marge with high secure protocols.
+Also You can merge with high secure protocols.

 - [CLI](#cli)
 - [GUI](#gui)